-Ringworm: Ringworm is a fungal infection of the skin.
+Ringworm (Tinea Corporis): Ringworm is a fungal infection of the skin.
 Ringworm can be transmitted by direct skin-to-skin contact with an infected person or contract with domestic animals or with fomites.
 Ringworm is more common in men than in women and usually affects nonhairy areas of the face, trunk, and limbs.
 This condition occurs more frequently in warm and humid climates.
 Ringworm gets its name because of its ringlike appearance; a worm is not involved.
 Ringworm is characterized by a red, raised, round, or oval scaling skin that spreads peripherally with central clearing, creating the ring appearance.
 Affected skin may itch, burn, or ooze clear fluid and usually appears darker or lighter in color.
 Multiple lesions may overlap.

-Nail Fungus: Nail fungus is an infection involving one or more nails.
+Nail Fungus (Tinea Unguium): Nail fungus is an infection involving one or more nails.
 It is most often seen in toenails and less frequently in fingernails.
 Nail fungus can be transmitted by contact with infected skin or contaminated objects such as towels and clothing.
-These infections are more common in the elderly, people who have impaired circulation or weakened or impaired immune response such as individuals who have diabetes.
+These infections are more common in older adults, people who have impaired circulation or weakened or impaired immune response such as individuals who have diabetes.
 Nail fungal infections are not the same as athlete’s foot, even though they can occur simultaneously.
 In most cases, the nail turns yellow or white and then becomes elevated as infection becomes established beneath the nail plate.
 The infected nail then becomes thickened and brittle; it may crack or even crumble.
 A slight odor is often present.

 - While wearing gloves, transport linens to the washing room and place them in the washing machine tub.
-Avoiding contact between the linens and other surfaces such as your uniform.
+Avoiding contact between the linens and other surfaces, such as your uniform.
 Do not shake soiled laundry.

 Salvo Susan “Mosby’s Pathology for Massage Therapists, 4e.